Alligator/jqawk/README.md

   split the string into substrings on a separator. the separator may be a string or a regex literal

+strings.trim()
+  return the string with leading and trailing whitespace removed

 number.floor()
 number.ceil()